ResoTech/resoUpdates/README.md

 Sets the execution policy to unrestricted to allow the script to run.
 This is done via the command line. timeout parameter prevents connectwise terminal from timing out.

-TODO: look at registey for extending timeout, may not help though from sc terminal.
+TODO: look at registey for extending timeout...

+sc terminal timeout is inconsistent, some workstations are ok others time out.

 #timeout 1000000